Mozarkite/Flixify/README.md

 # Flixify 🎬

 Flixify is a Streamlit web app that recommends movies to users using the TMDB API.
 Search for a movie, see its details, and get recommendations or explore upcoming films.

+You can access this Web App at : https://flixify.streamlit.app/

 ---